 requirements in Ind AS 109 to the net investment in the

 lease.
-The Company recognises lease payments received
+The Company recognizes lease payments received

 under operating leases as income on a straight-line basis